SuperOfficeDocs/superoffice-docs/user-guide/en/sale/create.md

 ## Create the sale

 1. Click **New** on the top bar and select **Sale**.

-An empty sale card opens.
+2. In the sale card, type in the name of the sale in the field with a red underline.
+This field is mandatory.

     ![New sale -screenshot][img2]

-2. Type in the name of the sale in the field with a red underline.
-This field is mandatory.

 3. Enter the required information in the other fields.